GO TEXAN

-GO TEXAN is sponsored by the Texas Department of Agriculture, whose purpose is to encourage consumers (both within and outside the state of Texas) to seek and purchase Texas-made products.
+GO TEXAN is an advertising campaign sponsored by the Texas Department of Agriculture whose purpose is to encourage Texan and non-Texan consumers to seek and purchase Texas-made products.

 The GO TEXAN campaign began in 1999 to focus on Texas agricultural products.
 Later, the campaign expanded to include shrimp and Texas wine.
 In 2003, the Texas Legislature expanded the program to include Texas-made products of all sorts.

 The current GO TEXAN campaign is divided into four general areas: